C1orf27: Interactions

 There were eight interactions identified by Mentha.
 The first one was UFSP2 which hydrolyzes the peptide bond at the C-term gly of UFM1, a ubiquitin-like modifier protein bound to a number of target proteins.
 The second one was HSCB which acts as a co-chaperone in iron-sulfur cluster assembly in mitochondria.
 The third was GRB2 which is an adapter protein that provides a critical link between cell surface growth factor receptors and the Ras signaling pathway.
 The fourth was CYLD which is a protease that cleaves Lys-63-linked polyubiquitin chains, controls regulation of cell survival, proliferation, and differentiation, and is required for normal cell cycle progress.
-The fifth was ATM which activates checkpoint signaling upon double strand breaks, apaptosis, and genotoxic stress.
+The fifth was ATM which activates checkpoint signaling upon double strand breaks, apoptosis, and genotoxic stress.
 The sixth was FAM177A1, the function of which is unknown.
 The last two were THID2 and Q81kP6 which are both in bacillus anthracis.

 Subcellular localization

 The c1orf27 protein is likely cytoplasmic.
 This was found with 55.5 reliability.
-The K-NN prediction was k=9/23 and the protein was found to be 55.6% cytoplasmic, 11.1% mitochondrial, 11.1% vacuolar, 11.1% cytoskeletal, and 11.1% golgi.
+The K-NN prediction was k = 9/23 and the protein was found to be 55.6% cytoplasmic, 11.1% mitochondrial, 11.1% vacuolar, 11.1% cytoskeletal, and 11.1% golgi.